petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances/localization.md

 ## Locale Prepend Friendly URL Style

-This tab allows you to choose if and how locale acronyms should be prepended to the URLs in your site.
+Here, you can choose if and how locale acronyms should be pre-pended to the URLs in your site.

 **Locale is not automatically prepended to a URL.**: Each URL could potentially point to many different languages.
 For example, the URL `http://localhost:8080/web/guest/home` could be viewed by users in English and Japanese.

-**Locale is automatically prepended to a URL when the requested locale is not the default locale.**: Each URL points to just one language, and the locale acronym is ommitted for the default instance language.
-For example, the URL `http://localhost:8080/web/guest/home` would point to the default language.
-The URL `http://localhost:8080/zh/web/guest/home` and `http://localhost:8080/zh_CN/web/guest/home` would both point to the Chinese language.
+**Locale is automatically prepended to a URL when the requested locale is not the default locale.**: Each URL points to one language, and the locale acronym is omitted for the default instance language.
+For example, the URL `http://localhost:8080/web/guest/home` points to the default language.
+The URL `http://localhost:8080/zh/web/guest/home` and `http://localhost:8080/zh_CN/web/guest/home` both point to the Chinese language.

-**Locale is automatically prepended to every URL.**: Each URL points to just one language, and the locale acronym is present for all languages including the default language.
-For example, if the default language is English, the URL `http://localhost:8080/web/guest/home` would redirect to `http://localhost:8080/en/web/guest/home`.
+**Locale is automatically prepended to every URL.**: Each URL points to one language, and the locale acronym is present for all languages including the default language.
+For example, if the default language is English, the URL `http://localhost:8080/web/guest/home` redirects to `http://localhost:8080/en/web/guest/home`.

-**Locale is automatically prepended to a URL when the requested locale is not the default user locale.**: Each URL points to just one language, and the locale acronym is ommitted for the default user language.
+**Locale is automatically prepended to a URL when the requested locale is not the default user locale.**: Each URL points to one language, and the locale acronym is omitted for the default user language.
 In the case of guest users, the behavior is the same as *Locale is automatically prepended to a URL when the requested locale is not the default locale*.

 ## Time Zone